xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 Now, what about dealing with a formal parameter  when  it appears in the body of the procedure?
 That takes a little more work.
-We must first determine that it IS a formal parameter.
+We must first determine that it _is_ a formal parameter.
 To  do this, I've written a modified version of `TypeOf`:

 ```delphi